 All students and teachers use the G Suite for Education (e.g. Google Meet, Google Classroom).
 All students have been given a MBC email account (if they have forgotten it, please contact their relevant team to get a reminder) and they will have an invitation to each of their lessons.
 They just click on this link and it will take them into the classroom.

-Teachers may use other programmes e.g Hegarty Maths, BBC Bitesize, Oak Academy, and online textbooks.
-They may also use pre-recorded lessons or instructional videos.
+Teachers may use other programmes e.g Seneca Maths, BBC Bitesize, Oak Academy, and online textbooks.
+They may also use pre-recorded lessons (known as Loom lessons) or instructional videos.

 If my child does not have digital or online access at home, how will you support them to access remote education.

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 If students do not have the devices (such as laptop or tablet) or connectivity they need to access online learning, parents and carers should contact the relevant team leader who will try to resolve the issue.
 We will also ensure that they have received support, guidance and training in how to access and participate in the lessons, and how we use the Google Classroom appropriately.
 If your child has not logged in, staff will telephone to check that they are ok and if they need any support or help to get into the lesson.

 We use a combination of the following approaches to teach pupils remotely: pupils will be taught through Google Classroom.
 This is a secure area, no one without an invite can access the classroom.
 In most cases they will be taught by their normal teacher and will be supported by staff that they know.
 The lesson and associated activities will also be available in the Google Classroom.
 This may include recorded lessons from Oak National Academy and activities on websites that have been checked.
 Teaching staff will give your child feedback on their work either verbally in the class, through individual sessions, through mentoring sessions or in written form on their work in the Google Classroom.